RateCity.com.au

 $1,908,304

 Note: Hypothetical example for demonstrative purposes.
-Based on a 25-year loan term for $800,000 home loans and $900,000 home loans with different interest rates.
+Based on a 25-year loan term for $800,000 home loans and $900,000 home loans with different interest rates making principal and interest repayments.
 Does not factor in fees or rate fluctuations.

 What affects the cost of a million-dollar property mortgage?

-As you can see, the greater a deposit you have, the smaller your home loan, and the easier your mortgage repayments might be.
+The greater a deposit you have, the smaller your home loan, and the easier your mortgage repayments may be.
 However, the interest rate plays a significant role in the cost of the mortgage.
 A larger home loan with a lower interest rate can still cost borrowers less than a smaller home loan with a higher interest rate.

-Lenders recommend saving a deposit of at least 20% as this indicates a strong level of financial responsibility and savings.
-It also helps you to avoid paying costly Lenders Mortgage Insurance (LMI), and to qualify for more competitive interest rates.
+Lenders recommend saving a deposit of at least 20% of the property’s value, as this indicates a strong level of financial responsibility and savings.
+It also helps you to avoid paying costly Lenders Mortgage Insurance (LMI), and may help you qualify for more competitive interest rates.

 You may be able to gain approval for a home loan on a million-dollar property with a deposit of 10-15%.
-However, with a debt this significant, you will need to showcase you can comfortably service the repayments through a high, stable income.
-You will also need to pay LMI, which, on a million-dollar home, could be tens of thousands of dollars.
+However, with a debt this significant, you will need to demonstrate that you can comfortably service the repayments through a high, stable income.
+You will also need to pay LMI, which, on a million-dollar home, could cost tens of thousands of dollars

-Further, the current interest rate market will also impact the average mortgage on a million-dollar home.
+Further, the current interest rate market will also affect the average mortgage on a million-dollar house.
 Interest rates are influenced by several factors, most significantly being the Reserve Bank of Australia’s (RBA) cash rate.
 When the RBA lifts or cuts the cash rate, this can directly affect the interest rate of a variable rate mortgage.

 Put simply, if rates are rising, the average mortgage for a million-dollar home will be much higher than if rates are falling.
 And if you applied for a seven-figure property with a small deposit, rising interest rates could push your mortgage repayments into mortgage stress territory.